KarelKubat/zz-cpp-edu-class/README.md

 ```

 Note that the initialization of the class data occurs even before the open-brace
 character.
-Any other code of the constructor won't even be executed before the
+Any code of the constructor will only be executed after the
 initialization occurs.

 Why is this better than an assignment?